g-k-sai/The-Infinite-Drive/Readme.txt

 Game - To avoid car to collide with other vehicles.
-Endless game.
+An Endless game.

-To see the score/distance adjust the screen to 600 px width.
-Drag the preview to left
+You can see the score/distance at the game screen's right edge.

 Game controls:
 w - forward